-- 326. The golf resort component of the Proposed Development has the potential to impact upon the residential amenity of existing nearby dwellings during the construction, operational and Ryder Cup phases by virtue of noise and vibration; air quality; light; overlooking/loss of privacy and changes to the character of the area. - 327.
-Having considered the advice of consultees, the proposals themselves, the proposed embedded mitigation and additional mitigation that can be secured via planning condition Officers have concluded that the golf resort would not have any significant effects on residential amenity. - 328.
-Noise has been raised as a particular issue by some local residents, with concerns raised over the impact of the operation of the proposed highways on Knowles Bridge Farm (located to the north of the A6, close to where the new roundabout junction is proposed) and disturbance caused by ball strike. - 329.
+- 315. The golf resort component of the Proposed Development has the potential to impact upon the residential amenity of existing nearby dwellings during the construction, operational and Ryder Cup phases by virtue of noise and vibration; air quality; light; overlooking/loss of privacy and changes to the character of the area. - 316.
+Having considered the advice of consultees, the proposals themselves, the proposed embedded mitigation and additional mitigation that can be secured via planning condition Officers have concluded that the golf resort would not have any significant effects on residential amenity. - 317.
+Noise has been raised as a particular issue by some local residents, with concerns raised over the impact of the operation of the proposed highways on Knowles Bridge Farm (located to the north of the A6, close to where the new roundabout junction is proposed) and disturbance caused by ball strike. - 318.
 In this regard, Officers note that all noise monitoring locations were agreed with the Council in advance of the noise assessment supporting the application being carried out and they are satisfied that the assessment has been completed in accordance with relevant legislation and guidance.
-Knowles Bridge Farm is considered as noise sensitive receptor within the noise assessment. - 330.
+Knowles Bridge Farm is considered as noise sensitive receptor within the noise assessment. - 319.
 The proposed road will be a single carriage way road, with a two-lane approach to the roundabout on the A6.
-There will be a "bridge" to keep the road level near to the Farm.
-The road, roundabout and "bridge" will be screened from the Farm by new woodland planting and a 1.8m acoustic fence is included to further screen the Farm from the road (this fence was also proposed in connection with the Consented Scheme). - 331.
-The noise assessment concludes there will be no significant effects on the property as a result of the project (with mitigation) and Officers are satisfied that this conclusion is robust.
-Noting there has been an ongoing exchange between the Applicant and the local resident's noise consultant on this matter since the publication of the Officer Report for the Committee that was due to take place in January, Officers' conclusions are unchanged on this point.

-- 332. As with the Consented Scheme, it is proposed that the operating hours of the golf course and Academy will be restricted by condition and the submission and approval of a Noise Management Plan will also be secured through a condition.
-Such a Noise Management Plan will also be required in connection with any major outdoor events proposed at the Site.
-Officers are satisfied that these planning conditions will ensure an ongoing and acceptable level of amenity for existing residents, noting they mirror and then go beyond the conditions attached to the Consented Scheme by the Secretary of State. - 333.
-Considering the impact of the residential development proposals, the relationship between existing and proposed homes in terms of impact on privacy, overshadowing and outlook will be considered at reserved matters stage but on the basis of the indicative materials submitted with the Application Officers are comfortable that the proposed quantum of residential development can be delivered without any significant harm arising in this regard.
-The impacts of all elements of the development on air quality during the construction and operational phases have been considered.
-Officers are satisfied that air quality has been robustly assessed as part of the application submission and a series of planning conditions are proposed to address this issue.
+There will be a bridge to keep the road level near to the Farm.
+The road, roundabout and bridge will be screened from the Farm by new woodland planting and a 1.8m acoustic fence is included to further screen the Farm from the road. - 320.
+The noise assessment concludes there will be no significant effects on the property as a result of the project (with mitigation) and Officers are satisfied that this conclusion is robust. - 321.
+As with the Consented Scheme, it is proposed that the operating hours of the golf course and Academy will be restricted by condition and the submission and approval of a Noise Management Plan will also be secured through a condition.
+Officers are satisfied that these planning conditions will ensure an ongoing and acceptable level of amenity for existing residents. - 322.
+The relationship between existing and proposed homes in terms of impact on privacy, overshadowing and outlook will be considered at reserved matters stage but on the basis of the indicative materials submitted with the Application Officers are comfortable that the proposed quantum of residential development can be delivered without any significant harm arising in this regard.